 Dr Norman Doidge has travelled the world meeting people who have healed themselves using neuroplasticity—the brain’s ability to change in response to stimuli and experience.
 He told Lynne Malcolm how the concept may change the way we treat everything from ADD to Parkinson’s.

 Scientists now know that the brain has an amazing ability to change and heal itself in response to mental experience.
 This phenomenon, known as neuroplasticity, is considered to be one of the most important developments in modern science for our understanding of the brain.

-http://www.becomebodywise.net/wp-content/uploads/2017/10/best_physical_therapist_Portland_oregon_45.jpg251735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-10-14 00:13:142017-10-14 00:13:14Neuroplasticity: How the Brain Can Heal Itself
+https://www.becomebodywise.net/wp-content/uploads/2017/10/best_physical_therapist_Portland_oregon_45.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-10-14 00:13:142017-10-14 00:13:14Neuroplasticity: How the Brain Can Heal Itself

 Some of the health benefits of cycling include muscle toning, improved cardiovascular health, and better blood circulation.
 These health benefits are the reason behind the consistent popularity of cycling for many years.
 It is one of the simplest forms of working out as a form of moderate physical activity that is required by the human body.
 It is not only an exercise; it is also used as a means of transport in many countries.
 Using cycling helps in incorporating physical activity into your daily life.
 From children to the elderly, every person can easily choose cycling for a healthier life!